nikp123/xava/README.md

 ### macOS

 > VERY likely that it's broken.
-I don't recommend trying unless you are completely sure you know what are you doing.
+I don't recommend trying this unless you are completely sure that you know what you're doing.

 You have to compile this yourself, get the dependencies installed via brew (look below) and compile it using the method described above.